-Purpose Enable application owners to build integrated solutions with the Qumulo platform, and enable administrators to automate and manage their data services.
+Enable application owners to build integrated solutions with the Qumulo file data platform, and enable administrators to automate and manage their data services.

-How it works The management and programmability layer is made up of three capabilities; a REST API, a command line interface (CLI), and a management interface (GUI).
+The management and programmability layer is made up of three capabilities; a REST API, a command-line interface (CLI), and a visual interface.